Inevitabby/notes/ABOUT.md

 1. **Running**: Any Markdown files that are edited get converted into HTML.
       - Script starts in this state.
-	- Uses hashes to detect file edits.
+	- Uses mtime to detect file edits.

 2. **Cleanup**: *All* files are converted. `<style>` tags are replaced with a `<link>` pointing to a shared `style.min.css`.
       - Script enters this state when being killed (`CTRL+C`)